-As previously discussed in the Company's proxy statement for its 2021 annual meeting, in light of the Company's growth over the past number of years, as well as general developments in the industry in which DLH competes, the Compensation Committee engaged a new independent compensation consultant to advise it in considering compensation decisions for the 2020 fiscal year.
-With respect to such decisions, the Compensation Committee retained Korn Ferry International ("Korn Ferry") to provide advice with respect to its consideration of compensation arrangements for our named executive officers and non-employee directors.
+The Compensation Committee had retained Korn Ferry International ("Korn Ferry"), an independent consulting firm, to assist it in its evaluation of compensation decisions for our named executive officers and non-employee directors for the 2020 fiscal year.
 Korn Ferry conducted analyses and provided information to the Compensation Committee to assist it in determining whether the Company's executive compensation programs are reasonable and consistent with competitive practices.
+The Compensation Committee believes that these analyses remained relevant with respect to its compensation decisions for fiscal 2022 and considered that information, along with its independent assessment of general market data, as it determined the compensation arrangements for our named executive officers and non-employee directors for fiscal 2022.
 The Compensation Committee reviewed the independence of Korn Ferry in light of SEC rules and concluded that its work for the Compensation Committee was independent and did not raise any conflict of interest.
 The Compensation Committee is directly responsible for the appointment, compensation and oversight of the compensation consultant and the Company provided appropriate funding for payment of reasonable compensation to the consultant retained by the Compensation Committee.
-The Compensation Committee believes that these analyses were relevant with respect to its compensation decisions during fiscal 2021 and considered that information, along with its independent assessment of general market data, as it determined the compensation arrangements for our named executive officers and non-employee directors.
 Additional information concerning the Compensation Committee's procedures in determining executive compensation is set forth below under the caption "Executive Compensation - Determination of Executive Compensation".